 Refactor Program Import function to import revised Cementing Template. – Up to 40 Hours

 Description: Import function built in old Sanjel was sampled with US Fracturing Service Line.
 The template and test data are not valid anymore.
-Code needs to be refactored
+Code needs to be refactored.

 Import template change